lbeder/slowkey/README.md

 Options:
   -t, --tasks <TASKS>            Number of tasks
-  -i, --iterations <ITERATIONS>  Number of iterations to perform (must be greater than 0 and lesser than 2000) [default: 2000]
+  -i, --iterations <ITERATIONS>  Number of iterations to perform (must be greater than 0 and lesser than or equal 2000) [default: 2000]
   -h, --help                     Print help
 ```